garywill/BigSearch/src/README.md

 <details>

 A part of the code of this tool can be traced back to around 2008.
 Web app published to be usable to the public on Internet in 2015.
-Not until early 2020s, I found webExtension and JS standarized, so made this tool a browser extension.
+Not until early 2020s, I found webExtension and JS standarized, so made this tool a browser extension and setup a Github repo for it.
 (Yes it's developed slowly and gently, not full-time.)

 Some code has been ever (and may still getting) refactored.
 Although there's still some some aged parts, this tool has **always been modern, handy & useful**.